 \section{$G_{2}$ flag manifolds}

 The flag manifolds on $G_2$ have received recently a lot of attention from several viewpoints.
-From riemannian geometry (\cite{bryant}, \cite{svensonwood}), algebraic topology relevant to global analysis \cite{akbulutkalafat}, complex and K\"ahler geometry (\cite{kotschickthung}, \cite{semmelmannweingart}), and from the classical computations of their characteristic classes via representation theory of Borel and Hirzebruch (\cite{borelhirzebruch}, \cite{gramanegreiros}).
-The combination of the above facts, excellently produced in \cite{kotschickthung}, aroused our interest in the subject and gave us the original idea to calculate the Fadell-Husseini index of some fiber bundles over $G_2/SO(4)$ with total space a $G_2$-flag manifold.
+From riemannian geometry (\cite{bryant}, \cite{svensonwood}), algebraic topology relevant to global analysis \cite{akbulutkalafat}, complex and K\"ahler geometry (\cite{kotschickthung}, \cite{semmelmannweingart}), and from the classical computations of their characteristic classes via representation theory by Borel and Hirzebruch (\cite{borelhirzebruch}, \cite{gramanegreiros}).
+The combination of the above facts, excellently produced in \cite{kotschickthung}, aroused our interest in the subject and gave us the idea to calculate the Fadell-Husseini index of some fiber bundles over $G_2/SO(4)$ with total space a $G_2$-flag manifold.

 In this section we introduce some flag manifolds associated to the exceptional Lie group $G_2$.
-Since we are particularly interested on the $G_2$-flag manifolds which fibre over $G_2/SO(4)$, we are going to stat introducing the $G_2$-homogeneous space $G_2/SO(4)$ in order to define the fiber bundles for which we want to calculate their Fadell-Husseini indexes.
+Since we are particularly interested on the $G_2$-flag manifolds which fiber over $G_2/SO(4)$, we are going to stat introducing the $G_2$-homogeneous space $G_2/SO(4)$ in order to define the fiber bundles for which we want to calculate their Fadell-Husseini indices.